HeyAdin/100xdevs-practice/week-3/class-3.1/Readme.md

 global catches help us to give better message to client it takes 4 inputs app.use((err,req,res,next)=>res.send("Something is wrong")) this will keeps our error data safe and will send the text that is given we can log our error in our side

+ZOD is a library for input validation, first impport zod, create structure of input that you expect from client and then by using that structure pass the inputs from that structure if it is as expected will give an object {success : true} else {success : false}